Answers to some of the most frequently asked questions about the Academy fellowships.

 Who evaluates the applications?

-Applications will be evaluated by the Academy committee drawn from Chatham House senior management and may include a senior representative of the organization sponsoring the fellowship.
+Applications will be evaluated by the Academy committee drawn from Chatham House senior management and may include a senior representative of the organization supporting the fellowship.
 All application materials and the selection committee’s evaluations remain confidential.
 The committee will not provide feedback on individual applications that are not shortlisted for interview.